voylin/website_source/voylins_life/content/posts/2016/01/23_starting-with-photography.md

 # Starting with photography

-Today I wanted to try out photography, to see how good or how bad I am xp I had these pictures saved somewhere but I lost them sadly enough. ^^" Ohwel, look on my instagram if you want to see if my skills became any better hahah.
+Today I wanted to try out photography, to see how good or how bad I am xp I had these pictures saved somewhere but I lost them sadly enough. ^^" Oh wel, look on my instagram if you want to see if my skills became any better hahah.

 I've had to learn quite a few things and I am still learning today on how to improve my pictures.
 Here is some advice. ;)